Jazz on the Mountain

 Celebrating Ella Fitzgerald

 Inspired by one of the few people in the arts who can be recognizably referred to by only her first name, “ELLA”, this promises to be an exciting evening celebrating the legacy of Ms. Fitzgerald, viewed through the lens of a current day legend in Jazz, Janis Siegel, founding member of Manhattan Transfer.
 In addition to the ten Grammys won by Manhattan Transfer, Janis’ solo career has also been warmly appreciated, with her recording, “At Home” being nominated for a Grammy.
 Janis is perhaps best appreciated for her amazing agility, as she’s able to shift seamlessly between music of the golden era of show tunes, the Bebop era and even country music, her album, “Cryin’ in My Whiskey” having been a smash.
-Alongside Janis will be rising trumpeter Bruce Harris and our house trio, featuring pianist/curator Pete Malinverni, bassist Ugonna Okegwo and drummer Aaron Seeber.
+Alongside Janis will be three-time Grammy winner and master saxophonist Ralph Lalama and our house trio, featuring pianist/curator Pete Malinverni, bassist Ugonna Okegwo and drummer Aaron Seeber.

 The Next Generation of Jazz

 Continuing a Mohonk tradition, we introduce a group of young musicians who are just starting their journey toward Jazz stardom.
-This year, we feature frequent collaborators with Samara Joy and who were featured along with her on the most recent Grammy award telecast, trombonist Donavan Austin, and saxophonist Kendric McCallister, along with the gifted and newly in-demand bassist Sameer Shankar.
+This year, we feature frequent collaborator with Samara Joy and who was featured along with her on the most recent Grammy award telecast, saxophonist Kendric McCallister, along with the gifted and newly in-demand bassist Sameer Shankar.
 Pete Malinverni and Aaron Seeber join in to complete the ensemble.

 “The Great Singers of the American Songbook” with Jazz Scholar Will Friedwald